OHarvey13/OHarvey13/README.md

 </p>

 # 🪴 System Log:
-🌿 Currently studying Computer Science with an Artificial Intelligence concentration <br>🏯I'm working on a website that tells historical facts about Japanese architecture<br>🌳I have a passion for learning new things and machine learning.<br>🎋I am branching out to different fields of computer science to discover more passions.
+🌿Currently studying Computer Science with an Artificial Intelligence concentration <br>🏯I'm working on a website that tells historical facts about Japanese architecture<br>🌳I have a passion for learning new things and machine learning.<br>🎋I am branching out to different fields of computer science to discover more passions.

 ## 🎍 Social Pantry: